All Episodes

 He overcharged.

-Two justices at the DC circuit said no it wasn't, but one judge, Greg Cassis, very well respected judge, said, Yeah, it was interpreted over broad.
+Two justices at the D.C.
+Circuit said no, it wasn't, but one judge, Greg Cassis, very well-respected judge, said, yeah, it was interpreted overbroad.

-That case is at the Supreme Court now too.
+That case is at the Supreme Court now, too.

 That's two of the four charges against Trump.

-Let's talk about the immunity case for a minute if we can, and what are the best arguments that you would make in that case?
+And what are the best arguments that you would make in that case?

-Nixon versus Fitzgerald, which is a civil immunity case, saying that you cannot be civilly sued for official acts taken while you're president, was a targeting Richard Nixon.
+Nixon versus Fitzgerald, which is a civil immunity case, saying that you cannot be civilly sued for official acts taken while you're president, was targeting Richard Nixon.

 It was well after he was out of office, and the court said it applied.